 David Sholl joined ORNL in July 2021 to lead the lab's Transformational Decarbonization Initiative.
-He also has a joint appointment with the School of Chemical & Biomolecular Engineering at Georgia Tech.
 From 2013-2021 David was the School Chair of Chemical & Biomolecular Engineering at Georgia Tech.
 He is a Fellow of AIChE and AAAS.

 Dr. Sholl has published hundreds of peer-reviewed articles and several books, including Density Functional Theory: A Practical Introduction (with Jan Steckel, 2009) and Success and Creativity in Scientific Research: Amaze Your Friends and Surprise Yourself (2021).
 His research has primarily focused on using materials modeling methods to develop new materials and processes for chemical separations and energy applications.
 He has advised over 80 PhD students and postdoctoral researchers.